 Charcoal Kettle Grills is one of the most famous charcoal grills in the market today.
 Kettle grills, as the name suggest are shaped as kettle.
 This type of grill is very portable and requires a lesser amount of charcoal when grilling.

-Although gas grills are available in different sizes, they are not portable as they are usually made to remain at a spot.
+Although natural gas grills are available in different sizes, they are not portable as they are usually made to remain at a spot.
 However, they're generally suitable for bigger parties and cause less smoke pollution.

 An important thing to note with gas grills or propane grills is safety.
 Natural and propane gas are highly flammable and require extra caution.
 Avoid having the valve of the side burners (if you have them), and other burners on when they're not in use.
 Also, ensure that the gas hose connecting the tank to the grill is not leaking.